 This might not mean much if you only workout once in a while, but if you are serious about your exercise plan, this may lead to you straining your muscles too much which could lead to a serious injury.

 The “anabolic window”, which is about 60 minutes from the moment you stop working out, is the perfect time to take in protein.

 That’s because this is the time that your body really feels the ache and strain of working out, and when the protein enters your body, it will prioritize repairing all the microtears and microtrauma your body has gotten during your workout routine.

 To reduce the inflammation

 Another result of post-workout protein is that the inflammation in your muscles may be reduced.

 That is because of the presence of insulin which the body releases to help bring the protein to your muscles for repair.

-The presence and increase of insulin in the body assists in decreasing cortisol, which is actually a stress hormone that causes inflammation in the body.
+The presence and increase of insulin in the body assist in decreasing cortisol, which is actually a stress hormone that causes inflammation in the body.

-There are many types food that you can eat post workout to help your body heal better and faster.
+There are many types of food that you can eat post-workout to help your body heal better and faster.

 While some may suggest that solid food is the best bet, others may not have the time to prepare that.